 Mozilla Festival (MozFest) is a yearly event in London organised by Mozilla, the company behind the Firefox browser.
 The festival brings together people interested in social innovation enabled by the advancements in technology and co-creative activities.
-WeObserve led a session (26 October 2018) over the duration of a few hours, which brought together 17 people from diverse backgrounds (designers, developers, activist for the Open Web, people who were interested in running their own COs, and experts in sensing, open data, and service innovation) to discuss the processes, tools, networks and challenges found frequently in CO.
+WeObserve (UNIVDUN and ECSA) led a session (October 2018) over the duration of a few hours, which brought together 17 people from diverse backgrounds (designers, developers, activists for the Open Web, people who were interested in running their own CO, and experts in sensing, open data, and service innovation) to discuss the challenges and opportunities for the processes, tools, networks in the existing CO ecosystem.